mpiraux/draft-piraux-tcpls/draft-piraux-tcpls.md

 ## TCPLS Frames

 TCPLS uses TLS Application Data records to exchange TCPLS frames.
 After decryption, the record payload consists of a sequence of TCPLS frames.
+The receiver process the frames starting from the last one to the first one.
-A frame is a Type-Value unit, starting with a byte indicating its frame type followed by type-specific fields. {{tcpls-frame-types}} lists the frames specified in this document.
+A frame is a Value-Type unit.
+It starts with type-specific fields and ends with a byte indicating its frame type.
+The receiver process a TCPLS frame starting from its end towards its beginning. {{tcpls-frame-types}} lists the frames specified in this document.

 | Type value | Frame name        | Rules | Definition                  |
 |:-----------|:------------------|:------|:----------------------------|